RTae/raspi-socket-test/README.md

 # Raspi-socket-test

 ## :gear: How to start this project
-please make sure you have environment control from python suc as pipenv, conda and etc
+Please make sure you have environment control tools for python such as Pipenv, Conda and etc

-1. Install package dependency
+1. Install package dependency by using command below
 ```
 pip install -r requirements.txt
 ```